Major Channel 4 schedule shake-up sees First Dates removed from TV and streaming

-Why isn’t First Dates on TV?
+Is First Dates on TV tonight?
 Channel 4 removes season 21 from TV and online streaming in schedule shake-up

 Channel 4 aired a First Dates repeat in place of the latest season 21 episode this week in surprise schedule change